rx-angular/rx-angular/apps/demos/src/app/features/tutorials/basics/4-global-state/Readme.md

 ---

 ## Connect Global state to the `list` slice.

 In components, we often need to transform global state into local state.
 Most often you also need to map the global object into a new shape that fits the view.
-That state gets provided as `Observable`
+That state gets provided as an `Observable`
-In the current implementation we use ta method called `parseListItems` to achieve that.
+In the current implementation we use a method called `parseListItems` to achieve that.

 We already used the `connect` method to connect child component state.
 Now lets use another overload of it to connect the global state.